Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 );
 ```

-You can also repeat the destructuring syntax here to pull out the name value from props.
-The difference this time is you’re going to add a default value for the name variable, just in case it’s not set.
+You also repeat the destructuring syntax here to pull out the name value from props.
+The difference this time is you add a default value for the name variable, just in case it’s not set.

 You could do the same as you had in your `app`, `{name || “we haven’t been introduced”`} using the logical `OR` operator, but this way is a little neater.